uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 3.3.3 =
+* Add multisite option to prevent subsites from overriding multisite settings.
+* Allow LDAP bind as user logging in before attempting anonymous bind (by using the [username] wildcard in the LDAP Directory User settings field).
+* Add LDAP test connection to Authorizer multisite settings.
+* Tested up to WordPress 6.0.
+* Update translatable strings.
+* Update French translations.
+Props @julienlusson!

 = 3.3.2 =
 * Attempt LDAP bind as user logging in if directory user credentials not provided or incorrect.
 * Fixed logged errors if LDAP search base couldn't be found (error only shows in LDAP test connection now).